 Actions where there are concerns about a child School/college action Staff have concerns about child and take immediate action.
-Staff follow their child protection policy and speak to designated safeguarding lead (1) Other agency action Referral (3) Designated safeguarding lead Referral not required, made if or staff make referral (3) to school/college takes relevant concerns children's social care (and call action, possibly including pastoral support and/or early escalate police if appropriate) help (2) and monitors locally Within 1 working day, social worker makes decision about the type of response that is required Child in need Section 17 (4) No formal Section 47 (4) of immediate enquiries enquiries assessment protection: appropriate: appropriate: required: referrer informed referrer referrer referrer informed informed informed School/college considers Identify child at Identify child Appropriate pastoral support and/or risk of in need (4) and emergency early help assessment action taken significant identify (2) accessing universal by social harm (4): appropriate services and other worker, police possible child support or NSPCC (5) protection plan support Staff should do everything they can to support social workers.
+Staff follow their child protection policy and speak to designated safeguarding lead (1) Other agency action Referral (3) Designated safeguarding lead Referral not required, made if or staff make referral (3) to school/college takes relevant children's social care (and call action, possibly including concerns pastoral support and/or early police if appropriate) escalate help (2) and monitors locally Within 1 working day, social worker makes decision about the type of response that is required Child in need Section 17 (4) Section 47 (4) No formal of immediate enquiries assessment enquiries protection: appropriate: required: referrer appropriate: referrer referrer referrer informed informed informed informed School/college considers Identify child Appropriate Identify child at pastoral support and/or in need (4) and emergency risk of identify early help assessment significant action taken (2) accessing universal by social harm (4): appropriate services and other possible child worker, police support support or NSPCC (5) protection plan Staff should do everything they can to support social workers.
 At all stages, staff should keep the child's circumstances under review (involving the designated safeguarding lead (or deputies) as required), and re-refer if appropriate, to ensure the child's circumstances improve - the child's best interests must always come first